-Key Global Multilateral Environmental Agreements, initiatives and frameworks goods.
+Key Global Multilateral Environmental Agreements, initiatives and frameworks

+3. The United Nations Recommendations on the Transport of Dangerous Goods (1956) establishes principles for all aspects of classification, packaging, testing, and labelling of dangerous goods.
 The recommendations are presented in the form of "Model Regulations on the Transport of Dangerous Goods" that present a basic scheme of provisions that allow uniform development of national and international regulations governing the various modes of transport; yet they remain flexible enough to accommodate any special requirements that might have to be met.
-The recommendations have been used for determining classes of wastes under the Basel Convention and in developing the Globally Harmonised System of Classification and Labelling of Chemicals (GHS).150
+The recommendations have been used for determining classes of wastes under the Basel Convention and in developing the Globally Harmonised System of Classification and Labelling of Chemicals (GHS).